Why become a Naturia cooperator?

-As we are a camping site, domiciliation on the spot is not possible.
-The habitats that are placed there must also meet certain defined criteria (
+As we are a camping site, domiciliation on site is not possible.
+The habitats that are placed there must also meet certain defined criteria.

-Tenants: in the Allée des Ecureuils et des Abeilles.
-These are places reserved for people and/or cooperators in physical or moral person who, because of their situation (economic, social and/or historical) benefit from the occupation of a plot of land against payment of an annual rent.
-They must apply the ROI - tenants and people passing through, as well as the constructive charter
+Year-round tenants: They are places reserved for people and/or cooperators in physical or moral person who, because of their situation (economic, social and/or historical) benefit from the occupation of a land against payment of an annual rent.
+They have to apply the ROI - tenants and people passing through, as well as the constructive charter

 People passing throughShort-term sites: can be set up on a short-term basis according to the current rates.
 If you wish to stay on a site for more than one month, rates can be negotiated at the OA.

-The cooperators-actors: Some locations (site map) are available for cooperators who have a project on the site that requires their presence on site.
-The cooperator-actors and cooperator-guarantors are also required to pay rent.
+The cooperators-actors: some locations are available for cooperators who have a project on the site that requires their presence on site.

 2. How much time do I have to spend on the co-op?